 10.1 Both parties shall comply with the provisions of any applicable data protection law, including: (i) unless and until the General Data Protection Regulation (EU) 2016/679 (“GDPR”) is no longer directly applicable in the UK, the GDPR and the legislation in the United Kingdom designed to implement the GDPR and/or provide for the protection of personal data (as such legislation is amended or replaced from time to time) including the Data Protection Act 2018 (DPA 2018); and (ii) any successor legislation to the GDPR or the DPA 2018 (collectively, the “Data Protection Legislation”).“Personal Data”, “Data Subject”, “Data Controller” and “Data Processor” shall have the same meaning as under the Data Protection Legislation.

-10.2 Without prejudice to the generality of clause 10.1, the Licensee will ensure that it has all necessary appropriate consents and notices (including but not limited to consents from Authorised Users (and where required, written consents from parents or guardians) in place to enable the lawful transfer and processing of Personal Data (including Pupil Data) to the Licensor for the duration of the Access Period for the purpose of Licensee’s use of the MARK Website and Licensed Material and Licensor’s use of the Pupil Data in accordance with these Terms.
+10.2 Without prejudice to the generality of clause 10.1, the Licensee will ensure that it has all necessary appropriate consents and notices (including but not limited to consents from Authorised Users (and where required, written consents from parents or guardians) in place to enable the lawful transfer and processing of Personal Data (including Pupil Data) to the Licensor and any Data Partner for the duration of the Access Period for the purpose of Licensee’s use of the MARK Website and Licensed Material and Licensor’s use of the Pupil Data in accordance with these Terms.

 10.3 Both parties shall obtain and maintain throughout the Access Period all necessary registrations and notifications that such party is obliged to obtain and maintain in accordance with the Data Protection Legislation in respect of providing or using the MARK Website.